 I am going to showcase it on the front porch of my studio cottage along with more Fall fun.

-I did not have a set pattern, just a rough idea in my mind.
+I did not have a set pattern, just a rough idea in my mind but I made one for you.

 Usually I will add the lettering after I had the design painted on but this time around I wanted to see how best to work around the lettering with the designs instead.